 Alessandro Michelangeli, Ph.D.

 Alessandro Michelangeli is a mathematical physicist with main interests within the mathematical methods for Quantum Mechanics, many-body quantum dynamics, non-linear Schrödinger equation, dispersive estimates, operator theory, spectral theory, scattering theory, and point interactions.
 He was educated and then worked in Pisa, SISSA Trieste, LMU Munich, Cambridge University and Newton Institute Cambridge.
-At present he's a research associate in the group of Analysis, Mathematical Physics, and Numerics of the Mathematics Institut at LMU Munich.
+At present he is a research associate in the group of Analysis, Mathematical Physics, and Numerics of the Department of Mathematics at LMU Munich.

 - Michele Correggi, Ph.D.